willfurnass/sheffield_hpc/iceberg/software/libs/fftw.rst

 **version 3.3.5**

 This was compiled with GCC 4.9.2 (for compatibility with CUDA, which doesn't support GCC >= 5.0.0).
-Threading (inc. OpenMP) and shared-library support were enabled and build-time.
+Threading (inc. OpenMP) and shared-library support were enabled at build-time.
+Vectorisation support was not explicitly enabled to allow the library to be used on nodes that do not support AVX/AVX2.

 First, download, configure, build, test and install using :download:`this script </iceberg/software/install_scripts/libs/gcc/4.9.2/fftw/3.3.5/install.sh>`.